-- (a) A period of paid compassionate leave does not break an employee's continuity of service and counts as service for all purposes. - (b) A period of unpaid compassionate leave does not break an employee's continuity of service, but does not count as service.
+- (a) A period of paid compassionate leave does not break an employee's continuity of service and counts as service for all purposes. - (b) A period of unpaid compassionate leave does not break an employee's continuity of service, but does not count as service for all purposes.